Day 1 - Home Country - Departure

 Day 8 - Vinh Moc - Hue

-Today will have a short travel time.
+Today we will have short travel time.
 We will visit the tunnel complex Vinh Moc.
-Where the Chi Chi tunnels in the South – near Ho Chi Minh City – mainly functioned as war routes, the Vinh Moc tunnels are shelters for village inhabitants to escape the intensive American bombings.
-In that time, approximately 60 families lived there and 17 children were born there.
-After the guided tour, we will get back on our motor cycles and ride via the coast to Hue - the former imperial capital city of Vietnam.
+Where the Chi Chi tunnels in the South – near Ho Chi Minh City – mainly functioned as war routes, the Vinh Moc tunnels were shelters for village inhabitants to escape the intensive American bombings.
+At that time, approximately 60 families lived there and 17 children were born there.
+After the guided tour, we will get back on our motorcycles and ride via the coast to Hue - the former imperial capital city of Vietnam.
 We will try to arrive here early in the afternoon, so we still have enough time to visit the ancient Hue Citadel where the Forbidden Purple City is located.

 Day 9 - Hue - Hoi An